ShoyuVanilla/FoundryVTT-CGMP/README.md

 This version is forked from [ShoyuVanilla's Cautious Gamemaster's Pack](https://github.com/ShoyuVanilla/FoundryVTT-CGMP) and contains a number of enhancements...

 1. Added support for FoundryVTT v0.8.x
-2. If the GM types a message while a hidden token is selected, this will be sent as a visible out-of-character message.
+2. When "Blind chats out of hidden tokens" is enabled, and the GM types a message while a hidden token is selected, this will be sent as a **visible** out-of-character message.
 This assumes that the GM wants the message to appear, but forgot to deselect the token.
+All rolls etc done by that token will still be hidden.
 3. Updated to use [libWrapper](https://foundryvtt.com/packages/lib-wrapper/).
 4. Added compatibility with the "[Tabbed Chatlog](https://foundryvtt.com/packages/tabbed-chatlog/)" module.